MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_1.md

 The first winner will be chosen randomly from the daily coding challenge submissions (on Discord).

 The second winner is randomly chosen from their submitted code reviews (on Discord).
+Each submitted coding review acts as a single raffle ticket, so the more you help others, the more chances you have to win a prize!

 What are the code reviews?
 A code review is when YOU [record a scrim](https://selftaughttxg.com/2021/02-21/CreateAScrimbaScreencast/) reviewing another person's JavaScriptmas solution, providing constructive feedback.